-For the gainfully employed, financial stress is often the result of inadequate strategic planning.
-Strategic planning is needed to provide context for the more generally available tactical services like spend tracking or portfolio management.
+For the gainfully employed, financial stress is usually the result inadequate strategic planning.
+Strategic planning provides context for the more generally available tactical services like spend tracking or portfolio management.
 We believe an effective Financial Wellness program must:

 Buy a House

 Get on a fast track to delivering a uniquely valuable wellness program to your employees.
 With FinanSavvy you gain: